kennethleungty/Generative-AI-Pharmacist/README.md

 2. [**ChatGPT**](https://chat.openai.com/chat) to generate script for medication counselling
 3. [**ElevenLabs**](http://www.elevenlabs.io/) to generate audio from the ChatGPT script
 4. [**D-ID**](https://www.d-id.com/) to generate realistic animated avatar video synced with audio (Free trial)

-> Disclaimer: This video is purely for demo purposes only, and is not meant to provide any form of medical advice.

 #### This idea and demo is inspired by [Prompt Engineering](https://www.youtube.com/watch?v=V2efVSXSlqc)
 ___